Arvind-t33/Artificial_Music/README.md

 The LSTM model is designed with three output layers corresponding to pitch, step, and duration predictions.

 ## Model Training
 The model is trained with a combination of sparse categorical cross-entropy and mean squared error loss functions.
+<b>Note: <b> I have interrupted the training at ```epoch 21/50``` to see how it would affect the generator.
+This also resulted in a ```

 # Training Results